99-devops/99devops_web/content/posts/life-is-hard-randomness-is-harder.md

 ### What are /dev/urandom , /dev/random , /dev/arandom ?

 These are the PRNG that we were talking about.
 It is a special file.
 It collects noise (entropy) from different sources and generates a random number.
-The major different between all three of them if that /dev/random blocks process if there is not enough entropy available than requested where as /dev/urandom never block even if PRNG has not fully initialized the seed when we boot the computer or restart it. /dev/arandom blocks after boot until seed has been securely intialized through enough entropy and then never blocks again.
+The major different between all three of them if that /dev/random blocks process if there is not enough entropy available than requested where as /dev/urandom never block even if PRNG has not fully initialized the seed when we boot the computer or restart it. /dev/arandom blocks after boot until seed has been securely initializes through enough entropy and then never blocks again.
 Only few OS procive /dev/arandom.

 Each PRNG has a generator which has estimated entropy pool size which we saw above.
 Random numbers are generated from this pool.
 When /dev/random is used, it check if there are enough number of size in entropy pool and only return random bytes when there are estimated number of bits of noise in entropy pool.
 When its empty /dev/rabom blocks until additional environmenal noise is gathered.
 This is used to serve for CSPRNG (Cryptographically Secure Pseudoarndom Number Generator) which can be used to deliver better random number with highest entropy as possible.